Fuel

 Fuel support is in beta stage.
-Here is a simple example built for spark.fi.
+Here is a simple example.

 Two important files:

-• abis/fuel/orderbook-abi.json project's ABI file in json format, used to do codegen
+• abis/fuel/orderbook-abi.json: project's ABI file in JSON format, used for code generation

 npx @sentio/cli@latest create -n <project name> --chain-type fuel